Lynda Soderholm: Early life and education

-Soderholm was awarded her PhD in 1982 by McMaster University.
+Soderholm was awarded her PhD in 1982 by McMaster University under the direction of Prof John Greedan.
 Her dissertation focused on characterizing the structural and magnetic properties of a series of ternary f-ion oxides.
-After graduating, she became a NATO postdoctoral fellow at the Centre national de la recherche scientifique in France from 1982 until 1985.
-She then began her career at Argonne as a postdoctoral fellow in 1985, and was promoted to staff scientist the same year.
+After graduating, she was awarded a NATO postdoctoral fellow at the Centre national de la recherche scientifique in France from 1982 until 1985.
+After a short postdoctoral appointment as an Argonne postdoctoral fellow she was promoted to staff scientist the same year.
 Over several years, she moved up the ranks, becoming a senior chemist in 2001.
 She was also an adjunct professor at the University of Notre Dame from 2003 until 2007.
 In 2021, Soderholm was appointed interim Division Director for the Chemical Sciences and Engineering Division.

 Career and research

 Uncovering structure of Yttrium-123 Superconductor

 Early in her career, Soderholm focused on the characterizing the magnetic and electronic behavior of compounds containing f-ions (lanthanides and actinides) with a focus on high-Tc materials, compounds that are superconducting under usually high temperatures.
 She was part of the research group that first determined the structure of YBa2Cu3O7.
 Their discovery formed the foundation for the further developments in the broad field of superconductivity.